iGov OAuth 2.0 | February 2025 | |

 The following sample claim set illustrates the use of the required claims for an access token as defined in this profile; additional claims MAY be included in the claim set:¶

 The access tokens MUST be signed with JWS [RFC7515] .
-The authorization server MUST support the RS256 signature method for tokens and MAY use other asymmetric signing methods as defined in the IANA JSON Web Signatures and Encryption Algorithms registry [JWS.JWE.Algs] .
+If private_key_jwt is used, the authorization server MUST support the RS256 signature method for tokens and MAY use other asymmetric signing methods as defined in the IANA JSON Web Signatures and Encryption Algorithms registry [JWS.JWE.Algs] .
 The JWS header MUST contain the following fields:¶

 This example access token has been signed with the server's private key using RS256:¶